To Educate and Entertain

 The oral tradition of Storytelling was one way to pass on information and history, to teach life lessons to the next generation.
 Storytelling in schools is a fantastic and fun continuation of this tradition.

 “Each time I walk Into a classroom or theatre, I know the experience for me and the pupils will be unique.
 I thrive on the experience of capturing the attention of hundreds of lively young minds and introducing them to my traditional craft

 As an experienced and charismatic entertainer, I can build an instant rapport with my audience, presenting stories in a relaxed and humorous way, to engage the interest of your students and teachers.

-It’s not only about entertainment, but education and personal growth as well.
-Children remember things best when interested and involved, and in this way we succeed by making the storytelling experience interactive and bringing context and meaning to the information presented.
+It’s not only about entertainment, it also encompasses education and personal growth also.
+A developing mind will remember things when it is engaged and involved, and in this way we succeed by making the storytelling experience interactive and bringing context and meaning to the information presented.

-I can provide storytelling sessions, residencies as well as fun and interactive workshops tailored to fit in the educational curriculum.
-Not only is it exposing students to the cultural tradition of storytelling, but becoming actively involved and engaged in telling has proven to positively impact the learning ability of children.
+I can provide storytelling sessions, residencies and fun interactive workshops tailored to fit in with the educational curriculum.
+Its all about exposing students to the cultural tradition of storytelling, getting them actively involved and engaged in telling has proven to positively impact the learning ability of all ages.
 This is one of the reasons storytelling experiences in schools is important.

-Storytelling is such an adaptable craft and therefore I am happy to cater to large audiences or more intimate groups, to suit your needs.
+Storytelling is such an adaptable craft and therefore I am happy to cater to larger audiences or more intimate groups, to suit your needs.